 Legal Steps and Homeowner Rights After Foreclosure

-- An eviction order can be legally stayed; as such, a homeowner can easily prolong the time in which they have to leave the premises.
+- An eviction order can be legally stayed, which buys a homeowner more time before leaving the premises.

-- Homeowners can enter into cash-for-keys agreements, where the owner pays the occupant in return for prompt eviction from the property.
+- Homeowners can strike cash-for-keys agreements, where the property owner pays the occupant for a prompt move-out.

 Tips for Navigating the Transition After a Foreclosure